jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 4. Using LVM of the previous exercise on the logical volume lv-group

    a.
 Using either `fallocate` or `truncate` commands, create a file 25 megabytes in size and name it **datadump.txt**
    b.
-Following this tutorial: [http://tldp.org/HOWTO/LVM-HOWTO/snapshotintro.html](http://tldp.org/HOWTO/LVM-HOWTO/snapshotintro.html "LVM Snapshot intro") create an LVM snapshot of the logical volume named lv-backup
+Following this tutorial: [http://tldp.org/HOWTO/LVM-HOWTO/snapshotintro.html](http://tldp.org/HOWTO/LVM-HOWTO/snapshotintro.html "LVM Snapshot intro") create an LVM snapshot of the logical volume named `lv-backup`
    c.
 Mount the snapshot to /mnt/disk3 (create this location if not existing)
    d. `ls -l` the contents of /mnt/disk3

-5. Launch a copy of Fedora and follow the all the instructions to install ZFS on Fedora: [https://github.com/zfsonlinux/zfs/wiki/Fedora](https://github.com/zfsonlinux/zfs/wiki/Fedora "ZFS on Linux for Fedora")

-   a.
-Attach two additional virtual disks to the Fedora 30 Virtual Machine
-   b.
-Create a zpool stripe containing both disks
-   c.
-Execute a `zpool status` command to display the contents of the zpool
+5. Using Ubuntu 18.04 attach four 1 GB disks and create RAIDZ10 (a mirrored stripe).
+Display the `zpool status` and take a screenshot of the output.

 6. Using Ubuntu 18.04 or higher, set networking to bridged mode (take note of your public IP by typing: `ip a sh`